mike-tuxedo/reactiveHtml/README.md

 # reactiveHtml

 A lightweight, zero-dependency library for making plain HTML reactive with minimal JavaScript.
 It enables template-style variable binding and reactive DOM updates, all with native browser features.
+And of course, it's opensoucre ;-)

 ## Features
 - Reactivity for variables in HTML: `{variable}` syntax